Goals for Goal Setting:

 • Connecting long-term aspirational goals and short-term actionable goals.

-• Fitting to cultural contexts
+• Fitting to cultural contexts (e.g., motivated by an individual goal vs social cooperation)

 • Prioritization of goals – what is important for people to pursue now?